venustheme/Ves-Video-Landing-Page/README.md

 ### Easy to Use
 This Extension lets you show video landing page easy.
 All you need is add video ID.
 Also you can turn ON/OFF Video loop, Auto Play, Mute

-## LandOfCoder extensions on Magento Marketplace, Github
+## LandOfCoder, Venustheme extensions on Magento Marketplace, Github

 - [Magento 2 Multivendor Marketplace](https://landofcoder.com/magento-2-marketplace-extension.html/)
 - [Magento 2 Blog Extension](https://landofcoder.com/magento-2-blog-extension.html/)